 In Florida, over 6,700 students are enrolled in WGU, which has conferred more than 13,500 degrees in the state over the years.

 To learn more about WGU’s more than 60 bachelor’s and master’s degree programs in the fields of information technology, business, K-12 teacher education, and healthcare, visit www.wgu.edu.
+[Also, if you would like to get qualified writing help to enter this university, then essay services Globenewswire.com would be a great option for you.]

-Established in 1997 by 19 U.S. governors with a mission to expand access to high-quality, affordable higher education, online nonprofit WGU now serves more than 132,000 students nationwide and has more than 268,000 graduates in all 50 states.
+WGU was established in 1997 by 19 U.S. governors with a mission to expand access to high-quality, affordable higher education, online nonprofit WGU now serves more than 132,000 students nationwide and has more than 268,000 graduates in all 50 states.
 Celebrating its 25th anniversary, WGU is recognized as a highly effective postsecondary education model.
 Learn more at wgu.edu.

 No comments on this item Please log in to comment by clicking here